 Pursuing the program’s Financial Analysis and Reporting concentration, Brian developed an excellent foundation in key accounting skills, which has made him a more capable and confident CFO.
 “With the knowledge I’ve gained through the program, I’ve been able to take some of the load of our external accounting firm and make them more efficient,” says Brian.

 Senior Tax Associate, Ernst & Young, Raleigh, North Carolina

 Academic background: Accounting, Florida Southern

-Having spent 16-hour days in serving in roles for the Army, Mikhail Wright wanted a new career for himself as well as a better life for his son.
-To help with his transition, he chose the to pursue a Master of Accounting degree.
-“I wanted a degree that’s a tool,” said Mikhail, “a degree that can help me build the life I see for myself and my son.”
+Having spent 16-hour days serving in roles for the Army, Mikhail Wright wanted a new career for himself as well as a better life for his son.
+To help with his transition, he chose to pursue a Master of Accounting degree.
+“I wanted a degree that’s a tool,” says Mikhail, “a degree that can help me build the life I see for myself and my son.”

 Mikhail was interested in joining a public accounting firm, so he took advantage of the program’s active structured recruiting process.
 He made an impression with recruiters from several major firms and landed in an opportunity at Ernst & Young in Raleigh.

 “It’s a really strange experience, especially if you’ve been in the job market before,” says Mikhail.
 “Instead of you doing the looking, you’re being hunted…and the firms really want you there.
 I received offers from all the firms I met with and had to decide which opportunity was the best fit for me and my son.”